dannyja52/odin-recipes/README.md

 # odin-recipes
-This is going to be recipes to use HTML script
+The Odin Project- 1st project is to create HTML code for food recipes.